-Verify that a water flow switch is installed between the condenser water supply and return connections.
+Water flow switch is installed between the condenser water supply and return connections.
 This sensor provides a signal to the unit controller that water flow is present in the refrigerant-to-water heat exchanger and the unit can operate without damaging unit components.